privly/privly-library/README.md

 # Please Note

 [See this blog post](http://www.privly.org/content/chopping-block) regarding the current development of this library.
-No one is c
+No one is currently developing this library.

 To contribute to the compiled functionality, checkout the [NaCl branch](https://github.com/privly/privly-chrome/tree/nacl) of the Chrome extension.